Katja Schroffenegger

-Katja Schroffenegger (born 28 April 1991) is an Italian professional footballer who plays as a goalkeeper for Serie A club Como and the Italy women's national team.
+Katja Schroffenegger (born 28 April 1991) is an Italian professional footballer who plays as a goalkeeper for Serie A club Ternana and the Italy women's national team.

 Club career

 She previously played for FC Südtirol in Serie A. On 19 June 2013, she signed with Bayern Munich.

 International career

 In April 2011 she made her debut for the Italian national team.
 She is currently the national team's fourth choice goalkeeper.

 Schroffenegger was called up to the Italy squad for the UEFA Women's Euro 2017.

 On 26 June 2022, Schroffenegger was announced in the Italy squad for the UEFA Women's Euro 2022.